For over 46 years, children have been thriving at Arcadia Montessori.

 The school grew and grew, and over the years has added several surrounding houses.
 Today, the school welcomes more than 150 students each year, all between 18 months and 6 years.

-Arcadia Montessori features three toddler classes, two primary classrooms, and one kindergarten class.
+Arcadia Montessori features four toddler classes and three primary classrooms.
 The school boasts growing gardens for each classroom, beautiful outdoor patios, four playgrounds, and a splash pad for summer recreation.

-In addition to core Montessori curriculum, students enjoy P.E., zumba, music, art, cooking, piano and time on our Splash Pad.
+In addition to core Montessori curriculum, students enjoy P.E., Yoga, music, art, piano, Phoenix Zoo Days and time on our Splash Pad.

 “The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.”